Erastova-group/ClayCode/docs/YAML.md

 `BULK_IONS` - type of ions and their concentration in mol/L [int, Dict[str: int]] <br/>
 Ions to be added into the bulk solvated space. <br/>
-*Note*: Gromacs will not be happy if the system is not neutral!
+*Note*: GROMACS will not be happy if the system is not neutral!

 **Example:**

-This will create a simulation box of 120 A hight, filled with 0.1 M NaCl solution.
+This will create a simulation box of 120 A height, filled with 0.1 M NaCl solution.

 ```yaml